 This study was based on three climate simulations that have been performed previously (Sherriff-Tadano et al. 2021, Table 1).

-The first climate simulation wasis that of MIS5a, which wasis forced with a CO2 concentration of 240 ppm, insolation of 80 ka and the ice sheet boundary configuration of 80 ka taken from Ice sheet model for Integrated Earth system Studies (IcIES, Abe-Ouchi et al. 2007, Abe-Ouchi et al. 2013, Fig. 2a).
-The second and third climate simulations were are those of MIS3, both of which were are forced with CO2 of 200 ppm and insolation of 35 ka, but forced with ice sheets of either 36 ka (MIS3, Fig. 175 2b) or 80 ka (MIS3-5aice, Table 1).
-The volumes of the ice sheet were are 40 metre sea level equivalent for 80 ka and 96 metre sea level equivalent for 36 ka (Abe-Ouchi et al. 2013).
-The Antarctic ice sheet was fixed to the modern configuration, and the Bering Strait The volume of the MIS3 ice sheets exceeds the range of reconstructions (40- to 90-meter sea level equivalent, Grant et al. 2012, Spratt and Lisiecki 2016, Pico et al. 2017, Gowan et al. 2021), hence may cause an overestimation of the ice sheet effect.
-Nevertheless, the ice sheet forcing used in this study at least captures the characteristics suggested by 180 reconstructions, which show larger ice sheets at MIS3 compared to MIS5a (Pico et al. 2017, Gowan et al. 2021).
-The Antarctic ice sheet is fixed to the modern configuration, and the Bering Strait is remained open in all experiments.
-For methane and other greenhouse gases, the concentration of the LGM was is used (Dallenbach et al. 2000).
-These three simulations were are initiated from a previous LGM experiment by Kawamura et al. (2017), and were are integrated for 2,000 years (MIS5a) or 3,000 years (MIS3 and MIS3-5aice).
-The decreasing trends of deep ocean temperature of the last 100 years were are 0.002 °C in MIS5MIS5a, 0.011 °C in MIS3 and 0.007 °C in MIS3-5aice, respectively (Sherriff-Tadano et al. 2021).
-185
+The first climate simulation was that of MIS5a, which was forced with a CO2 concentration of 240 ppm, insolation of 80 ka and the ice sheet boundary configuration of 80 ka taken from Ice sheet model for Integrated Earth system Studies (IcIES, Abe-Ouchi et al. 2007, Abe-Ouchi et al. 2013, Fig. 2a).
+The second and third climate simulations were those of MIS3, both of which were forced with CO2 of 200 ppm and insolation of 35 ka, but forced with ice sheets of either 36 ka (MIS3, Fig. 2b) or 80 ka (MIS3-5aice).
+The volumes of the ice sheet were 40 metre sea level equivalent for 80 ka and 96 metre sea level equivalent for 36 ka (Abe-Ouchi et al. 2013).
+The Antarctic ice sheet was fixed to the modern configuration, and the Bering Strait remained open in all experiments.
+For methane and other greenhouse gases, the concentration of the LGM was used (Dallenbach et al. 2000).
+These three simulations were initiated from a previous LGM experiment by Kawamura et al. (2017), and were integrated for 2,000 years (MIS5a) or 3,000 years (MIS3 and MIS3-5aice).
+The decreasing trends of deep ocean temperature of the last 100 years were 0.002 °C in MIS5, 0.011 °C in MIS3 and 0.007 °C in MIS3-5aice, respectively (Sherriff-Tadano et al. 2021).

 To cause drastic weakening of the AMOC and shift the climate into stadial, a freshwater flux of 0.1 Sv was applied uniformly over the northern North Atlantic (50°-70° N) for 500 years (Fig. 3).
-Subsequently, the freshwater flux was stopped and the experiments were are further integrated for 1,000 years to assess the dependence of the recovery time on the background climate.
+Subsequently, the freshwater flux was stopped and the experiments were further integrated for 1,000 years to assess the dependence of the recovery time on the background climate.
 These experiments are named MIS3H, MIS5aH and MIS3-5aiceH, respectively.
-(Table 1).
 The impact of the mid-glacial ice sheet on the duration of stadials was assessed by comparing the recovery time of the AMOC between MIS3H and MIS3-5aiceH.
-(Table 1).
 The effect of the differences in CO2 and insolation could be assessed by comparing the recovery time of the AMOC between MIS3-5aiceH and MIS5aH.
-(Table 1).